yiyansun/GeoAI/labs/lab02/readme.md

 1. Which model performed best in your results, and why do you think that is?
 2. What kinds of features (spectral vs. geographic) contributed most to model accuracy?
 3. Does including latitude/longitude raise any conceptual or practical concerns?
-4. What are the risks of using machine learning to represent geospatial phenomena?
+4. What are the risks of using machine learning to represent geographic phenomena?
 5. What does this exercise teach us about how AI “sees” the city?

----

 ## ✅ Deliverables